 This Chapter is divided into two sections: Objectives and Policies and the SEDA Development Code.
 The Objectives and Policies section contains the policies that define the land use and transportation plan for the SEDA, including general principles that guide design and development decisions.
-The SEDA Development Code section contains the core components of the Development Code amendments that are needed to implement the policies, outlining the specific standards that will be applied during the development and site design process and development review submittals.
+The SEDA Development Code section provides a description of the regulations and guidelines for how land uses and streets are envisioned within the Plan Area.
 For ease of readability, the term Urban Form will be abbreviated as "UF" in this section.